30 March 1918 : Corporal Joseph Blackwood

 Died of wounds 30 March 1918

-Joseph's brother James, who had emigrated to Canada in 1913, served with the Canadian Expeditionary Force and died 5 November 1917.
+Joseph's brother James, who had emigrated to Canada in 1913, served with the Canadian Expeditionary Force and died on 5 November 1917.

 Sources, De Ruvigny’s Vol. IV, The National Archives of Ireland, Ireland Census 1901, 1911.
 The Northern Whig 12 April 1918; Larne Times 18 May 1918.
 Ireland, World War I Casualties, 1914-1922